shapeshed/jekyll.shapeshed.com/_posts/2006-10-11-10_tips_for_good_web_copy.md

 ---
 layout: post
 title: 10 Tips for Good Web Copy
-excerpt: "Well written copy is often overlooked but is an integral part of a successful website.
+description: "Well written copy is often overlooked but is an integral part of a successful website.
 Here are 10 tips to tighten up your copy. "
 categories: [Copy]
 ---
 ## Keep it short